 }

-token_url = 'https://eogauth.mines.edu/auth/realms/master/protocol/openid-connect/token'
+token_url = 'https://eogauth-new.mines.edu/realms/eog/protocol/openid-connect/token'

 response = requests.post(token_url, data = params)